Retail Strategy 101: Product Breadth, Depth and Assortment

-In the retail industry, product breadth is the variety of products that a store offers.
+In the retail industry, product breadth refers to the scope and variety of products that a store offers.
 A good selection of merchandise is key to attracting and keeping customers, no matter what type of products you sell.
 But having too many different products in too many categories can be confusing and cause shoppers to have too many options where they freeze up.

 Finding a balance between product breadth, depth, and the merchandise mix will be critical to your store's success, but first, you need to understand what it all means.
 These are the fundamentals of retail inventory strategy, and if you begin with a clear understanding of it, you will find it helpful for years to come.

 In its most basic definition, product breadth is the variety of product lines that a store offers.
 It is also known as product assortment width, merchandise breadth, and product line width.

 For instance, a store may only stock four items of each SKU, but their product breadth (the variety) may consist of 3,000 different types of products.
 A big box retailer like Walmart or Target often has a large product breadth.

 The other part of the retail inventory equation is product depth (also known as product assortment or merchandise depth).
 This is the number of each item or particular styles that you carry of a particular product.

 For instance, a store may strategize that to keep inventory costs down, they will have a shallow product depth.
 This means they might only stock 3-6 SKUs of each product in the store.
 A good example of a store with good breadth but less depth are club stores like Costco, which sells almost everything under the sun, but only one or two options for each type of product.